joaocmendonca/Payload/README.md

 # Provisioning Payload

+Welcome to the Vault Cipher Provisioning Payload repository.

-Vault Cipher's Provisioning Payload is an automated program that creates, configures, and provisions reverse proxies, web-servers, clouds, SQL databases, SSH gateways, and other types of production servers.
-Sub-configurations include setting up SSH keys, VPS users, Wordpress sites, Nginx & Apache backends, remote repositories, server preseeds, etc. The Vault Cipher Provisioning Payload project utilizes Python, Bash, and PHP as the primary programming languages, and various networking and front-end development concepts and packages.
+Payload is an automated infrastructure that creates, configures, and provisions reverse proxies, web-servers, clouds, SQL databases, SSH gateways, and other types of production servers.
+Sub-configurations include SSH keys, VPS users, Wordpress sites, Nginx & Apache backends, remote repositories, server preseeds, etc. Payload utilizes Python, Bash, and PHP as the primary programming languages, and various networking and front-end development concepts and packages.

-Please visit https://vaultcipher.com, and read Provisioning Payload's documentation for additional details and information.
+Please visit [Vault Cipher LLC.](https://vaultcipher.com) and read the package's documentation for additional details and information.

 ## Installation & Setup